 It is important that you are familiar with them as you are responsible for you and your Guests behaviour.

 This minimizes the possibility of you losing the bond and in some circumstances having to fork out more money for damage.

 Additional Code of Conduct rules for the individual Sub- Contractors are listed at the bottom and also need to be adhered to.

-In simple language just some simple standards that are required allowing all to have a safe and fun party tour or services.
+In simple language just some simple standards that are required allowing all to have a safe and fun party tour, transport or services.

 If you need to get others to assist you with controlling your Guests we advise you organise this prior to departure.

 When paying your Deposit/Security Bond you automatically accept the full responsibility and adhere to the Code of Conduct as you are responsible for you and your Guests actions.

 As the hirer of the chartered vehicle, you are responsible for your guest’s actions and compliance with the code of conduct.